sandeep-at-ibm/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-deployment.md

 * Provision an IBM HPCS instance - [Provisioning service instances](/docs/hs-crypto?topic=hs-crypto-provision)
 * Set up the IBM HPCS environment:
   * Verify API endpoint.
   * Set up CLI - Install the IBM Cloud CLI, if not already installed.
-See [Getting started with the IBM Cloud CLI and Developer Tools](/docs/cli?topic=cloud-cli-getting-started).
+For more information, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started).
   * Install TKE plug-in - Using the CLI, log in and install the Trusted Key Entry plug-in, `ibmcloud plugin install tke`.
   * Set up local directory for key files - On your local workstation, create a directory, for the master key part files and signature key part files, which will be named in the variable CLOUDTKEFILES.
 * Manage crypto units in a service instance: